michaelmcmillen/travel-one/README.md

 ## Running The Application

 You can run and use the application as it stands by carrying out the below.
-Currently the initialisation of the DB will only contain country data.
-Any requests made for currency data will fail.
-This will be coming shortly.

 1. Clone the repository:
     ```bash